acl-org/acl-2023/_pages/faq.md

 ---

+**Q**: Do all of the authors need to have SOFTCONF profiles?
+Why?
+{: .question}
+**A**: Yes.
+We use the SOFTCONF profiles to help identify conflicts, so every author (not just the corresponding author) needs to have a SOFTCONF profile.
+{: .answer}

+---

 **Q**: I want to commit my ARR submission and cannot find the submission link.
 {: .question}
 **A**: You can submit using the same SOFTCONF link as direct submissions.
 See [CFP url](https://softconf.com/acl2023/papers/).